Paleochora

 An earlier report gave an indication of how to reach this beach; a visit in October 2005 gave the opportunity - after much trial and error! - to establish exactly how to get there.

-About 500m before you reach the first buildings of Elafonissos, there is a small road at your left hand-side.
-It is a asphalt road for about 5m and then continues unmade.
+About 500m before you reach the first buildings of Elafonissos, there is a small road at your left-hand-side.
+It is an asphalt road for about 5m and then continues unmade.
 Take the first turning left (greenhouses on the right) and the next left again.
 After a stone wall on the left, keep going straight on, and then turn right down a narrow pot-holed lane with greenhouses on the left; finally turn left again and you will see a car-parking area ahead (and a rubbish tip).
 The distance from the main road is 2.5 km.
 The beach is visible from this point.
-You go down the path and there you are!
+Go down the path and turn to the left as you face the sea.
+You can stop right there in one of the rocky bays, but swimming in the bays may be not convenient.
+Continue walking for about 400m to the main sandy beach.

 The beach is filled with juniper trees and dunes of sand.
-(These are the small twisted junipers, commonly mistaken for cedars - you can see them on the West Crete web site here).
-It covers quite a big area, and is a lovely spot: it must be wonderful for camping.
+(These are the small twisted junipers, commonly mistaken for cedars.)
+It covers quite a big area, and is a lovely spot: it must be wonderful for camping and you will see a lot of campers among the trees.
 Very nice beach with sand and some rocks.
-It seems to be protected to some point from the winds that usually blow in Elafonissos.
-The European path E4 crosses the beach (there are yellow and black signs everywhere), so this is maybe another hint.
+It seems to be protected to some extent from the winds that usually blow in Elafonissos.
+The European path E4 crosses the beach (there are yellow and black signs everywhere), so this is may be another hint.

 Elafonissos